paulsinclair51/briteTest/docs/md/README.md

 - **Documentation_Guide.md**: Index of documents and the project repository layout.

-- **Guide.md**: an introduction to the project. `README.md` in
-  the root directory is a link to this file.

 - **Glossary_Reference.md**: Glossary of project terms and testing terms.

+- **Guide.md**: briteTest concepts and auick start example. `README.md` in the root directory is a link to this file.

 - **Runner_Guide.md**: Runner API concepts, usage, and examples.